More than just a facelift

 The range-topping SEL model ($32,015) forgoes the R-Line appearance bits, instead adding 18-in wheels, upgraded headlights, automatic high beams, comfort sport seats with leather seating surfaces, memory recall for the driver's seat and side view mirrors, a power passenger seat, heated rear seats, navigation, a Fender-branded premium audio system, an easy-open trunk and a parking assist system.

 |Roadside Assistance||3 Years/36,000 Miles|

-2019 Honda Accord -- A clear class leader thanks to its roomy cabin, excellent reliability and fuel-efficient powertrains.
+2020 Honda Accord -- A clear class leader thanks to its roomy cabin, excellent reliability and fuel-efficient powertrains.
 An all-new generation debuted for 2018.
 Unlike the Passat, the Accord offers buyers both a hybrid and a performance-oriented engine option, the latter coming in the form of a 2.0-liter turbocharged four-cylinder making 252 hp and 273 lb-ft of torque.

 2020 Toyota Camry -- The other class-leader in the midsize sedan segment, the current-generation Camry wears aggressive new styling and offers an array of active safety features as standard, along with Apple CarPlay and Android Auto -- finally -- for 2020.
 Like the Accord, the Camry offers a more powerful engine option and a hybrid.
 For the first time in decades, all-wheel drive is optional on the Camry for 2020 as well.